nethad/nessdbwrapper/README.md

 Then build pynessdb: In the root directory execute `python setup.py build_ext -i`

-There is no 'clean' command, use:

-rm -rf build/ pynessdb.c pynessdb.so <db-basedir>

-or: python setup.py clean
+To clean: python setup.py clean

+Run unit tests: `python tests.py`

-Before executing you may have to set your LD_LIBRARY_PATH environment variable to include the lib/nessdb directory:
+NOTE: Before executing you may have to set your LD_LIBRARY_PATH environment variable to include the lib/nessdb directory:
-`export LD_LIBRARY_PATH=./lib/nessdb;$LD_LIBRARY_PATH`
+`export LD_LIBRARY_PATH=./lib/nessdb:$LD_LIBRARY_PATH`